 To create my work, I draw on knowledge of contemporary and historical artistic, biographical, and literary sources.
 Intrigued by a wide range of methodologies by employ multiple strategies of investigation in my choreography, occasionally creating ambiguous juxtapositions and new, unfamiliar languages.

-Germaul believes that a strong component of the creative process is collaborating with other artists, this has allow him to work with artists such as Thollem McDonas, Russian National Wind Quintet, Carmen Carpenter-Gabri Christa, Greg Tate, Paul Sullivan, Harry Feiner, Calvin Wiley, Peter McMath, Maxim Rubtsov, and Whitney V. Hunter.
+Barnes believes that live music is a substantial component of the creative process by collaborating with artists such as Thollem McDonas, Russian National Wind Quintet, Carmen Carpenter, Gabri Christa, Greg Tate, Paul Sullivan, Harry Feiner, Maxim Rubtsov, Anthony Williams, Sherry Roberson, and SYNERGY.

 He is currently RestorationArts/ChoreoQuest artist-in-residency, resident choreographer at the Alabama School of Fine Arts, curator for Contemporary Improvisation for Black Men, choreographers adviser for One Dance-UK and Next Generation Committee member for the International Association of Black in Dance, INC., choreographers adviser for Movement Research, advisory board member and curator for the Thelma Hill Performance Arts Center.